 And it only needs to be done about twice a year, depending on the type of marble.
 In fact, some varieties of marble don’t need to be sealed at all.
 You can test the absorbance of your marble to know if it needs sealing.
 Or, you can ask your marble supplier.

-QM India - Marble Suppliers Of Premium Quality & Best Price Marble
+Quality Marble Exports (India) - Marble Suppliers Of Premium Quality & Best Price Marble

-Quality Marble Exports is one of the largest manufacturers, suppliers, and exporters of premium-quality Indian marble tiles and slabs.
+Quality Marble Exports (India) is one of the largest manufacturers, suppliers, and exporters of premium-quality Indian marble tiles and slabs.
 Our three-decades-long experience and expertise in the marble industry enable us to provide you with the best quality at the best price.